omaralwadie/phasmophobia-melon-mod/README.md

-# Phasmophobia MelonLoader Mod - Outdated
+# Phasmophobia MelonLoader Mod - Only works with an bypass

 Just an private project to learn some basic programming of Unity Engine Mods with the help of MelonLoader.
 Place the generated DLL into the MelonLoader Mods folder.